Manual Testing vs Automated Testing – from a Tester's PerspectivePosted by Alicia Robertson in Functional Testing, Automation | February 5, 2010

-In today’s business sector and economy, saving money is at the top of the list for any company.
-I have read multiple articles on both testing methods and have concluded that both manual and automation testing are much more beneficial to a company than utilizing just one or the other.
+In today's business sector and economy, saving money is at the top of the list for any company.
+I have read multiple articles on both automated and manual testing methods and have concluded that both forms are much more beneficial to a company than utilizing just one or the other.
 Companies can reduce labor while still achieving the same or better results when employing testers that can test both manually and automated.
-Manual testers can offer much insight into automated testing in that most testers can look at and tell a developer whether or not a test case can be automated and on the flip side, automated testers can offer much insight into manual testing by being able to determine which test cases should be automated thus saving time and money.
+Manual testers can offer much insight into automated testing in that most testers can look at and tell a developer whether or not a test case can be automated, and on the flip side, automated testers can offer much insight into manual testing by being able to determine which test cases should be automated (thus saving time and money).

 - The cost and performance of the testing tool

 - The level and expertise of staff in both manual and automated testing

 - Growth factor of the application being tested

 - Number of test cases and deciding which should be manual and which should be automated